coderDaiyan/campify-client/README.md

 ## Introduction

-Campify is a ecommerce web application where camping enthusiasist can buy products for camping
+Campify is a ecommerce web application where camping enthusiasis t can buy products for camping

 ## Project Description